 People have the wrong assumption of what is a refugee.
-You have a normal life or mostly a better life than a life you have after becoming a refugee.
+You have a normal life or mostly a better life than the life you have after becoming a refugee.
 I grew up in Rwanda most of my life.
 I grew up having anything I needed with my family.
 My family had to move out of Rwanda because of safety.
 There's always war constantly.
-So my family moved to Congo because of war.
+So, my family moved to Congo because of war

 Refugee and Poverty: A heart-Breaking Reality

-People assume because you are no longer in your country is because you are poor certain staff, but not really.
+People assume because you are no longer in your country is because you are poor, but not really.
 If anything, you have maybe a life of dream, most of the time in your country.
 But when you leave, it's very hard because in every country you have to go to school.
 For certain people, you leave your country with a certain level of education and then when you get to another, especially in the US.
 My dad came here with a master's degree.
 Now he works in a sewing company.
-So it's very hard.
-So it's hard to go back to school for people in their fifties, learn the language and start all over again.
+So, it's very hard.
+It's hard to go back to school for people in their fifties, learn the language and start all over again.

 My dad's been here for three years now.
-He can speak English now and maybe even if you ever one day find a professional job is never going to be what he had going on in his country.
+He can speak English now and maybe even if he ever one day finds a professional job, it is never going to be equivalent to what he had in his country.

-So that's I don't blame somebody to assume that refugees are poor.
+I don't blame somebody to assume that refugees are poor.
 It's true.
-Once they become refugees, you become poor because you have nothing left.
+Once you become refugees, you become poor because you have nothing left.

 Esperance’s own journey

-I moved from Congo to Rwanda to Kenya and I'm now in the U.S. I guess I'm going to China next, I'm joking.
+moved from Rwanda to Congo to Kenya and I'm now in the U.S. I guess I'm going to China next, I'm joking.
 Every case is personal and individual.
-So it depends on the case of that person.
+So, it depends on the case of that person.
 Certain girls don't get the chance to leave Kenya.
-So most of them, graduate from the program and continue to get help to start their life in Kenya instead of getting resettled.
+So, most of them, graduate from the program and continue to get help to start their life in Kenya instead of getting resettled.
 But as Jailan mentioned, most of our girls have security issues.
 Most of them ended up having the opportunity to leave Kenya.

 A Place Called Home

 Being in a safe house for two years, I think we create our own families there.
 We tend to get attached to that family.
-So once you turned 19, honestly like they intend to give you a chance to start a business.
-We did like entrepreneurship classes, so we did like an entrepreneurship class and then I was trained for seven months.
+So, once you turned 19, honestly, they intend to give you a chance to start a business.
+We had entrepreneurship classes and then I was trained for seven months.

 A Traumatic Experience